ReneBri/MaxSchwarzReact-Section10-SideEffectReducersAndContext/README.txt

     So the more elegent way is way friggin easier.

-    Heres the same cade as before but using the useContext hook.
+    Heres the same cade as before but using the useContext hook instead of the Comsumer component.

     ///////////////////////////////////////////////////////////////////////////////////////////

     import { useContext } from 'react';
+    import AuthContext from '../context/auth-context';

     const Navigation = (props) => {